NFOK13002U Process Analytical Chemistry and Technology

 - Describe fundamental process control theory in relation to monitor and control industrial processes.

-- Describe sampling in relation to extracting, handling, storing and presenting process material for spectroscopic measurements and reference analysis.
+- Describe process sampling and instrument interfacing in relation to extracting, handling, storing and presenting process material for spectroscopic measurements and reference analysis.

 - Plan and execute a scientific analysis of an industrial process.